KannonZenetism/zenetism-field-physics/zenetism/mpx/boundary-conditions-of-number.md

 ## 8. Interpretive Note — Cognitive Limits

-Zero and Infinity are not directly representable within human cognition.
+Zero and Infinity are not directly representable as experiential quantities within human cognition.
 They function as **structural limits**, not experiential quantities.

 Zenetist boundary symbols therefore represent **conditions of possibility**, not measurable values.